Quinoa_Zucchini_Lime_Salad_1

 • Add the sautéed zucchini and quinoa toss to combine.

-• Place the quinoa zucchini lime salad into a serving dish and garnish with diced tomatoes if desired.
+• Place the zesty quinoa zucchini salad into a serving dish and garnish with diced tomatoes if desired.

 • Serve and enjoy!